bert-kapsarc/CAT/docs/network_design.md

+We summarize the function of the carbo-debt contract in the 5 points below.

+1.  anyone can create a carbo debt wallet to issue carbon budget attributed to production ownership of commodity with a known energy content/intput

+2. Each participant in a contract is defined by a given decentralized identifier (DiD) supplier (hydrocarbon producers).
+Usually the first creators of carbon debt consumer (can voluntarily create debt contract if not initiated further upstream) carbon sinker (sequestration, reforestation, ,,,)

+    sinkers also play the role of converting Carbon debt into carbon gold ...

+3. Can request to send/receive carbo debt from a counter-party, with the all parties approval (signature)

+4. The debt contract is transferred on sale of commodity, paying sinker to offload the responsability

+5. Contract participants can fund contract use by carbon manager to off-take the debt

+6. Recipients can decline to receive the debt, and contract may communicate the additional charge for retaining the debt.
+Or sender cna offer the option to receive CarboGold in exchange for an additional fee.

+A wallet can be use to submit a fee to abate emissions through an approved carbon sinker (CCS, reforestation).
+Sinkers certify carbon emissions to issue CarboGold, and emission offset certificate: an amount of carbon removed from the atmosphere.
+The value of carbon gold reflects the marginal cost of the carbon sgtampers, or some perceived value that a producer/consumer are willing to pay to receive certified CarboGold rather than an emission responability, proof of offset emissions.

 There are two strategies for implementing carbo-debt;
     1. a trustless and voluntary carbon management game (more complex network dynamics, easier institutional framework)
     2. a trusted/permissioned binding contract  (less complicated network design, more challenging institutional design).